 Uganda straddles the Equator, offering anyone who wants a Walk to Remember moment where you can stand in two places at once.
 The Uganda Equator site is located in Lake Mburo National Park.
 Because it sits on the Equator, Uganda enjoys plenty of sunny days.
 It also receives plenty of rainfall, so rivers gush, waterfalls impress, the vegetation is exuberant, and the landscape is green.

-Gorilla trekking has grown greatly in popularity in recent years, with celebrities like Ellen Degeneres and Portia de Rossi helping to bring attention to the plight of these endangered and captivating animals.
+Gorilla trekking has grown greatly in popularity in recent years.
 You can go gorilla trekking in either Uganda or Rwanda.
 Both countries have their pros and cons in this regard, and we discuss these in Gorilla trekking Rwanda.
 At Follow Alice we offer gorilla trekking in Uganda.
 One reason for this choice is that Uganda is by far the cheaper option.

 Gorilla trekking in Uganda takes you into the Bwindi Impenetrable Forest in the southwest of the country.
 You go on a guided hike through dense montane forest to see a gorilla troop (family) in its natural habitat.
 The hike itself is very special, as this is a remote forest full of wildlife and beautiful plants.